FrameMuse/algo-academy/src/api/mappings/README.md

 # Mappings

-Mappings are nothing but helpers, there is always a place for mapping on a spot.
+Mappings are nothing but helpers, just plain transfomers.
+Note that they **have to** be pure functions.
+There is always a place for mapping on a spot.

 ## Features